-Contributed services are recorded at fair value, and the amount recorded represents the value of volunteer ambulance staff time donated by members of Saint Michael's Fire and Rescue, Inc. Contributed services of \$420 thousand are included in contribution revenue and salaries of Saint Michael's College in 2011 and 2010, respectively.
+Contributed services are recorded at fair value, and the amount recorded represents the value of volunteer ambulance staff time donated by members of Saint Michael's College Fire and Rescue, Inc. Contributed services of \$426 thousand and \$447 thousand are included in contribution revenue and salaries of the College as of June 30, 2015 and 2014.